 This morning I noticed that a cucumber had fallen on the vine behind the pot.
 So I might get one cucumber out of the plant this summer.
 It doesn’t seem to be producing more blooms.

-And there’s more peppers on my sweet pepper plant.
-I already picked one for myself and I gave one to Nathan earlier in the week.
+And there are more peppers on my sweet pepper plant.
+I already picked one.

 I finished Bloodline on Netflix.
 I’m fairly certain I missed some of the episodes.
 Not quite sure how that happened.
 But suddenly Kevin had his son and I didn’t see an episode where the baby was born.